gautam-404/MESA-PORT/README.md

   ## Installer for Linux and macOS (ARM/M-series and Intel) systems

   Installer(version="latest", parentDir='where/to/install', cleanAfter=False )
   ## CLI is shown for missing arguments.
+  ## version = "latest" will install the latest version available for your system.
   ## Available versions:
   #     Linux: "22.05.1", "15140" and "12778".
   #     macOS-Intel: "22.05.1", "15140" and "12778".
   #     macOS-ARM: "22.05.1".
-  #    "latest" will install the latest version available for your system.

   ## cleanAfter=False by default to allow re-running installation without removing downloaded files,
   ## this saves time when debugging a failed MESA build.